RagnarB83/ash-documentation/docs/OpenMM-interface.rst

 OpenMM interface
 ======================================

-OpenMM is an open-source molecular mechanics library written in C++.
-It comes with a handy Python interface that was easily adapted for use with ASH.
-It has been designed for both CPU and GPU codes.
+`OpenMM <https://openmm.org>`_ is an open-source molecular mechanics library written in C++.
+ASH features a flexible interface to the Python API of the OpenMM library.
-The GPU code is particulary fast.
+OpenMM has been designed to run on both CPU and GPU codes with the GPU code being particulary fast.

 ######################################
-The OpenMMTheory theory level
+The OpenMMTheory class
 ######################################

 OpenMM can run either on the CPU or on the GPU platform by specifying platform as either: 'CPU', 'OpenCL' or 'CUDA' depending on whether there is a GPU available on the computer.
 For platform='CPU' the numcores can additionally be specified in order to control the number of CPU cores.
 Alternatively the shell environment variable OPENMM_CPU_THREADS can be set to control the number of CPU cores that OpenMM will use.
 If neither numcores keyword is provided or OPENMM_CPU_THREADS variable set, OpenMM will use the number of physical cores present.

 The OpenMMTheory class:

 .. code-block:: python

     class OpenMMTheory:
-        def __init__(self, printlevel=2, platform='CPU', numcores=None, Modeller=False, forcefield=None, topology=None,
+        def __init__(self, printlevel=2, platform='CPU', numcores=None, topoforce=False, forcefield=None, topology=None,
                      CHARMMfiles=False, psffile=None, charmmtopfile=None, charmmprmfile=None,
                      GROMACSfiles=False, gromacstopfile=None, grofile=None, gromacstopdir=None,
                      Amberfiles=False, amberprmtopfile=None,